kasslent/teenslc-vr-with-aframe/README.md

 ## After the Workshop
 * Give yourself a pat on the back - You did it!
-* (Don't forget to return the phone if you borrowed one)
+* (Don't forget to return any equipment that you borrowed)

 ATTRIBUTIONS: